 For example, when a judge is looking at the Hound Group, he or she is not directly comparing the Greyhound to the Afghan Hound.
 The comparison is really the Greyhound to the Greyhound breed standard and the Afghan to the Afghan breed standard.
 A winner should exemplify his or her standard more than the other dogs represent theirs.

-To become an AKC-licensed judge, an individual must complete a number of educational requirements (exams, seminars, being a mentee), along with having years of experience showing as a handler.
-Since becoming a judge is not an easy task, it takes a dedicated person, with an insatiable appetite for knowledge and a love of the sport to make the cut.
+To become an AKC-licensed judge, an individual must complete a several educational requirements (exams, seminars, being a mentee), along with having years of experience showing as a handler.
+Since becoming a judge is not an easy task, it takes a dedicated person with an insatiable appetite for knowledge and a love of the sport to make the cut.

 But just because a judge becomes licensed doesn’t mean the schooling stops.
 Knowing the breed standards front to back is one thing, but controlling a ring, providing clarity in decision-making to the competitors, and keeping all of your decisions straight in your mind is quite another.